jakobadam/RDSFactor/README.md

 ```
 $ install-web.bat
 ```

+After install go and configure the application in IIS.
+RDWeb -> Pages -> Application Settings.
+You should configure the following settings:
+* RadiusServer (IP of the radius server)
+* RadiusSecret (Shared secret used for encryption of RADIUS traffic)

 ### RADIUS server installation

 The RADIUS server component can be installed on any server reacheable by both the RD Web and the RD Gateway.
 To install the server as a service run: